donbool/neural-confidence-dynamics/README.md

 # emergent confidence and context-dependent dynamics in noisy recurrent neural systems

-this project simulates a context-dependent decision-making task using a noisy recurrent neural network (RNN), designed to explore how confidence-like signals and dynamic representations emerge from internal neural activity under structured noise. by mimicking key features of biological decision-making, including context switches, stimulus ambiguity, and trial-to-trial variability, the model serves as a computational experiment aligned with principles from systems and cognitive neuroscience.
+this project simulates a context-dependent decision-making task using a noisy recurrent neural network (RNN), designed to explore how confidence-like signals and dynamic representations emerge from internal neural activity under structured noise. the model mimicks aspects of biological decision-making, such as: context switches, stimulus ambiguity, and trial-to-trial variability.

+this is just a computational experiment aligned with principles from ML and cognitive neuroscience.

 ---